xmos/lib_xcore_math/README.rst

 * Doxygen (for building documentation)
 * Python 3 (for running source generation scripts, if necessary)

-The recommended make tools depend on the masterment platform:
+The recommended make tools depend on the development platform:

 (Linux and MacOS): GNU Make - Available through your system package manager.